 Central African Republic

-International Medical Corps plans to reopen the school in October.
-The students will again be recruited from current employees of MoPHP-supported health centers and clinics around Bria.
+To address CAR’s extremely high maternal mortality rate, International Medical Corps established L’Ecole de Formation des Assistantes Accoucheuses de Bria, a new school for auxiliary midwifery.
+Strategically located in Bria, in east-central CAR, the school will serve the Haute-Kotto, Haut-Mbomou, Mbomou and Vakaga prefectures.
+The students are recruited from current employees of Ministry of Public Health-supported health centers and clinics around Bria.
 The two-year auxiliary midwife certification program will qualify them to provide a range of nursing and midwifery functions when they return to their health centers and clinics.